 It’s the week of re:Invent 2014 in Las Vegas, probably the most important event by AWS for the whole year.
 During the first re:Invent day yesterday, Andy Jassy, Senior Vice President of AWS, announced a lot of new services and major improvements to the existing AWS services.
-It’s a good new for developers, given that many of them are aimed at code management and deployment, but in general they look like a very nice addition to the set of services already available on AWS.
+It’s good news for developers, given that many of them are aimed at code management and deployment, but in general they look like a very nice addition to the set of services already available on AWS.

 So, let’s take a closer look at the brand new AWS services that Amazon announced.
 Some of them are live already, and you can start taking advantage of their’s new features.